alshedivat/al-folio/writing/does-philosophy-matter.md

 ---

 *Letter to the editor, The Daily*.
-A perpetual work-in-progress.
+(Perpetual work in progress -- major update forthcoming.)

 When I asked my ten-year-old cousin what he thought of the existence of the number zero, he responded bluntly (to my chagrin): “philosophy is stupid, no one agrees and nothing happens.”
 Although dressed in more docile clothing, this is fundamentally the same objection that I get often from my peers and philosophy faculty from their students (“oh, you study philosophy… why?
 What’s the point exactly?”).